coredns/coredns/CONTRIBUTING.md

 forth it is advisable to start with the plugin's `README.md`; This will be it's main documentation and will help nail down the correct name of the plugin and its various config options.

-From there it can work its way through the reset (`setup.go`, the `ServeDNS` hanlder function, etc.).
+From there it can work its way through the reset (`setup.go`, the `ServeDNS` handler function, etc.).
 Doing this will help the reviewers, as each chunk of code is relatively small.

 ## Updating Dependencies